vscode-doc-jp/Docs/getstarted/theme-color-reference.md

 The Editor widget is shown in front of the editor content.
 Examples are the Find/Replace dialog, the suggestion widget, and the editor hover.

 - `editorWidget.background`: Background color of editor widgets, such as Find/Replace.
-- `editorWidgetBorder`: Border color of the editor widget unless the widget does not contain a border or defines its own border color.
+- `editorWidget.border`: Border color of the editor widget unless the widget does not contain a border or defines its own border color.

 - `editorSuggestWidget.background`: Background color of the suggestion widget.
 - `editorSuggestWidget.border`: Border color of the suggestion widget.